Mohammed-ElDesouky/GEPD-data-workflow-guide/README.md

 The process of downloading the data is as straightforward as: (a) signing in to the administrator account on the [GEPD server](http://etri.gepd.solutions/) on Survey Solutions with the relevant credentials, (b) selecting to the relevant country workspace (in the top left corner), (c) navigating to **_Data Export_** at the top panel and selected the survey template to export as well as the status **_Approved by HQ_**,  and, (d) downloading all relevant questionnaire data (school survey and survey of public officials) related to this country.
 Typically, the data is exported in Stata 14 format and includes meta information.

-To guide the user on which modules are being administered in each country, one can create a pdf download of the questionnaire in [Survey Solutions Designer](https://designer.mysurvey.solutions/) Open the questionnaire and select ‘Download PDF’ from the buttons in the top right corner of the interface.
+To guide the user on which modules are being administered in each country, one can create a pdf download of the questionnaire in [Survey Solutions Designer](https://designer.mysurvey.solutions/), open the questionnaire and select ‘Download PDF’ from the buttons in the top right corner of the interface.
 This will produce an HTML document containing questions divided by module, together with the variable names, answer options and skip patterns/constraints.

 A list is provided in the annex of what raw data files a user is expected to see downloaded into the raw data folder.
 A user may also note that the provided list is only a guidance, and it is not intended to be an exhaustive list of all raw data files that must exist across all countries.